Tommkruix/naijahacks2019-team-edututs/README.md

-# naijahacks2019-team-edututs
+# Edututs Project
-This repository is created for the naijahacks2019 challenge
+This repository is for our education project